S-M-J-I/ChimeraBreak/README.md

 ## 🛠️ Pipelines

 The code pipelines are available [here](./notebooks/), capable of running on a single GPU.
 If you're working on a notebook cloud environment (Kaggle, Colab etc.), there's no need to install any libraries as they all come with the notebook environments.
 Some environments do need the groq cloud installation.
+The local pipelines for Ollama can run on a single P100 GPU.

 **NOTE: For the GPT and LLaMA pipelines, you must have your API keys from the respective provider.**